 We and any third parties that we contract with are required to comply with regulations and requirements, including GCP requirements, which are regulations and guidelines enforced by the FDA and comparable foreign regulatory authorities for product candidates in clinical development, for conducting, monitoring, recording and reporting the results of clinical trials to ensure that the data and results are scientifically credible and accurate, and that the trial patients are adequately informed of the potential risks of participating in clinical trials and their rights are protected.
 These regulations are enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area ("EEA") and comparable foreign regulatory authorities for any drugs in clinical development.
 Regulatory authorities enforce these GCP requirements through periodic inspections of clinical trial sponsors, principal investigators and trial sites.
 If we or the third parties we contract with fail to comply with applicable GCP requirements, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
-We cannot assure you that, upon inspection, the FDA will determine that any of our current or future clinical trials will comply with GCP requirements.
+We cannot assure that, upon inspection, the FDA will determine that any of our current or future clinical trials will comply with GCP requirements.
 In addition, our clinical trials must be conducted with current or future product candidates produced under cGMP regulations and will require a large number of study subjects.
 Our failure or the failure of third parties that we may contract with to comply with these regulations or to recruit a sufficient number of subjects may require us to repeat some aspects of a specific, or an entire, clinical trial, which would delay the marketing approval process and could also subject us to enforcement action.
-We also are required to register certain ongoing clinical trials and provide certain information, including inf
+We also are required to register certain ongoing clinical trials and provide certain information, including information relating to the trial's protocol, on a government-sponsored database, such as ClinicalTrials.gov, within specific timeframes.
+Failure to do so can result in fines, adverse publicity and civil and criminal sanctions.